 The story of this game is, in my opinion, its strongest aspect.
 For most of the game, I was confused about a lot of things while still being completely intrigued.
 It’s not a long game, taking around 2-3 hours at most depending on how often you’ve saved before you die, but I was gripped by its drip-feeding of information as you progress.
 You have very little understanding of who you are or why you want to get to the radio tower (except for guessing that perhaps you want to contact some sort of authority – minor spoiler: That’s not what you want to get there for).

 Most of the story will unfold through the discovery of notes and newspaper clippings scattered throughout the various rooms that you explore.
-The notes are a decent read, especially in the latter sections.
-The first few notes are interesting but don’t really add much weight to the story.
-Later on though, is where they basically serve as the driving force of the plot where you learn more about who you are and what your intentions are.
+The notes are a decent read, especially in the later sections.
+The first few notes are interesting but don’t really add much weight to the story – as you get further into the game though, they basically serve as the driving force of the plot where you learn more about who you are and what your intentions are.
 Without these notes, the story is pretty much non-existent, so depending on how much you explore you could be in for a very dull story.
 What I will say is that it had an ending that I didn’t expect and so was a pleasant surprise.
 The plot takes a very weird twist that explains a lot of things about the game, such as the reason why you can’t run or why the graphics are sometimes warped.
 It’s an interesting end and definitely made me want to replay the game with that new understanding.

 The gameplay to me is most reminiscent of Silent Hill.
 To see your health you must go to your inventory where you will see a coloured indicator and percentage of how close you are to death.
 You can also swap between weapons here but really the pistol is going to be the most reliable option.
 It’s simplistic but it works just fine and definitely doesn’t feel out of place in a game designed to remind you of those early gaming days.